-Sleeping up to 4 people, The Hummingbird Deck comprises two large bedrooms with plenty of space, two bathrooms, a spacious living area, breakfast bar, fully-equipped kitchen and beautiful outdoor deck with two seating areas and majestic views over the Caribbean Sea – the place has it all.
+Sleeping up to 4 people, The Hummingbird Deck comprises two large bedrooms with plenty of space, two bathrooms, a spacious living area, a breakfast bar, a fully-equipped kitchen and a beautiful outdoor deck with two seating areas and majestic views over the Caribbean Sea – the place has it all.

 This bedroom opens out onto the ocean-facing deck and we slept with the curtains open, meaning we were often woken early with the light coming in and were able to watch the warm morning glow light up the palm trees, tropical flora and the blue Caribbean Sea and watch the moon set into the ocean right in front of us – name me a better way to wake up in the morning!